Sailing Vacations Aboard A Legendary Maine Windjammer

 - Cabins have opening skylights and windows, fresh water, crisp sheets, towels, warm Knox woolen blankets.

 - Maximum headroom, light and air in all cabins.

 - Fireplace & parlor organ in the main saloon.

 - Open, uncluttered decks for sunning & relaxing.

 The first Maine windjammer built especially for passengers, the Schooner Mary Day was designed with your comfort in mind.
 The main saloon is large and welcoming and offers several cozy sitting areas.
 Just forward is the galley, where you’re always welcome to take a peek at what’s cooking.
-See a Flash slide show of some of our mouth-watering food photos here.
+See a slide show of some of our mouth-watering food photos here.